 a $100,000 donation from the Pamela Edwards Pet Trust, announced in May 2015.
 The donation serves as seed money for needed improvements.

 Working with Jim Mason of the Great Plains Nature Center and Chris Kliewer from GLMV Zoos, the Friends have created a list of necessary improvements.
 Priority improvements include (progress indicated in parentheses):

-- New screening around the exhibit enclosure (Screen materials under consideration Fall 2015)
+New screening around the exhibit enclosure (Fall 2017)